lmmx/polite/polite/README.md

 - Bulk-load query results into Polars `DataFrame`s (`to_dataframe`) via \[ConnectorX].
 - Write Polars `DataFrame`s into SQLite tables (`from_dataframe`).

+## Requirements

+When using `polite`, please be aware of the current upstream version restrictions:

+- Built against Polars **0.45** (the latest release supported by ConnectorX).
+- Pins `chrono <= 0.4.39` due to [an upstream Arrow/Polars issue](https://github.com/apache/arrow-rs/issues/7196)
+  (this will be removed once the conflict is resolved there).

 ## Limitations (MVP)

 - Supported SQLite column types: